|Carina Nebula [Courtesy NASA]

 David H. Bailey

-It is important to note that biblical inerrancy is a relatively new phenomenon in the annals of religious history.
-As one biblical scholar noted, "There have been long periods in the history of the church when biblical inerrancy has not been a critical question.
-It has in fact been noted that only in the last two centuries can we legitimately speak of a formal doctrine of inerrancy."
+It is important to note that biblical inerrancy is a relatively new phenomenon in religious history.
+As one biblical scholar noted, "There have been long periods in the history of the church when biblical inerrancy has not been a critical question. ...
+[O]nly in the last two centuries can we legitimately speak of a formal doctrine of inerrancy."
 [Coleman1975].
-In some religious traditions (including the present author's), the term "biblical inerrancy" and the absolute, inflexible approach it represents have never appeared at all, even though the Bible is acknowledged as the Word of God.
+In many religious traditions (certainly including the present author's), the term "biblical inerrancy" and the absolute, inflexible approach it represents have never appeared at all.
+Ironically, the notion that the Bible should be viewed as a precise scientific and historical treatise is shared by some prominent atheists on the other end of the intellectual spectrum, who assert that since modern research proves that the Bible is an imperfect record, it follows that the Judeo-Christian religion is wholly false [Harris2006, pg.
+1-10; Armstrong2009, pg.
+302-307; Haught1995, pg.
+57] (see also

 - The Creation Research Society [CRS2010]: "The Bible is the written Word of God, and because it is inspired throughout, all its assertions are historically and scientifically true in the original autographs.
 To the student of nature this means that the account of origins in Genesis is a factual presentation of simple historical truths."